Updated July 15, 2023

 Example of Audit Report Contents

-Let us take the example of Apple Inc.’s annual report for the year 2019 that has been audited by Ernst & Young LLP and identify the contents that go intoan the audit report.
+Let us take the example of Apple Inc.’s annual report for the year 2019, which has been audited by Ernst & Young LLP, and identify the contents that go into the audit report.

 Let us look at the tabulated representation of the entire audit report and refer to the below screenshot for further details.